natalierellis/natalierellis/README.md

-# Hi, I'm Natalie Ellis!
+# Hi, I'm Natalie Ellis

 ## 🎓 About Me
 - Master's student in Health Informatics and Data Science at Georgetown University.